nvpro-samples/vk_gaussian_splatting/README.md

 ### Direct Draw Calls

-When **sorting is performed on the CPU**, the instance or group count is passed as a parameter to direct draw calls to drive the selected graphics pipeline.
-Since there is no culling during the sort process, the total number of splats is always rendered.
+When **sorting is performed on the CPU**, the instance or group count is passed as a parameter to **direct draw calls** to drive the selected graphics pipeline.
+Since **no culling** is applied during the sorting process, **all splats** are always instantiated.
+However, culling can still be applied during the rasterization stage.

 - **Vertex Shader Pipeline** → The `instanceCount`, which is always set to the total number of splats, is passed as a parameter of `vkCmdDrawIndexed`.
 - **Mesh Shader Pipeline** → The `groupCountX` parameter of `vkCmdDrawMeshTaskIndirect` is set to `(total number of splats + WORK_GROUP_SIZE - 1) / WORK_GROUP_SIZE`, with `Y` and `Z` set to `1`.